CDacres/punk_api_project/README.md

 #### Find a random beer

-To get information for a random beer, in the punk_object.rb file underneath the class (line 58) add the following code:
+To get information for a random beer, in the punk_object.rb file underneath the class add the following code:

 ```
 beer = BeersService.new